Healthy Pasta Fagioli Recipe (Italian Pasta and Beans)

 This taste even better the next day.
 To store leftovers, place in an airtight contain for 4-5 days in the refrigerator.
 You’ll likely need to add a little more water as you reheat it.

-To freeze, place in an airtight contain with enough headspace for expansion and place in the freezer for 3-4 months.
+To freeze, place it in an airtight container (like these Souper Cubes!) with enough headspace for expansion and place it in the freezer for 3-4 months.
 Defrost in the fridge overnight and warm in a saucepan or in the microwave.

 Vegetarian Pasta Fagioli Recipe